It’s Never About The Specifics

 Have you found the key ideological difference yet?
 What different moral position did they have?
 What different context did they have that you don’t?

 Discuss the basic beliefs you have, and confirm theirs.
-You’ll end up in a better place, at least a more understanding one.
+You’ll end up in a more understanding place.

 Specifics are the death of a good discussion; they are not what you’re really arguing about.